fojanb/20-Days-of-JavaScript/Day-5-Flashcard/README.md

  ### :heavy_check_mark: What you should see.
--  You will be able to make cards in your imaginary flashcard box.
+-  You will be able to make cards and save it onto your imaginary flashcard box.
 ### :heavy_check_mark: JavaScript Used
 - Object Oriented JavaScript
 - JavaScript Constructor Functions